The Group of Disjoint 2-Spheres in 4-Space: Appendix: Whitney disks and accessory disks

-The following observation is used in Step~8 (section~\ref{subsec:step-8-pair-secondary-mults}) to convert a Whitney disk-accessory disk pair into a pair of accessory disks, in section~\ref{subsubsec:double-transfer-orientations} to switch between positive and negative accessory disks, and in section~\ref{subsec:check-metabolic-disks} to exchange negative accessory disks for a positive accessory disks: Given a Whitney disk $W$ pairing self-intersections $p^\pm$ of $f$, and a positive accessory disk $A^+$ for $p^+$, then a negative accessory disk $A^-$ for $p^-$ can be constructed from a parallel of $W$ together with a parallel of $A^+$, as indicated in Figure~\ref{banded-whitney-and-accessory-arc} (which shows the inverse images of the boundaries in the domain of $f$).
-Any intersections that $W$ and $A^+$ have with any surfaces will be inherited by $A^-$, as will any self-intersections of $W$ and $A^+$.
-The twisting $\omega(A^-)$ of $A^-$ will be the sum $\omega(W)+\omega(A^+)$.
-The roles of $A^+$ and $A^-$ can be switched in this construction.
-So in particular, if $W,A^\pm$ is a metabolic pair, then this constructions yields $W,A^\mp$ which is also a metabolic pair.

-\subsection{Transfer moves}
+\subsubsection{Transfer moves}

 This subsection provides some more detail and background on the \emph{transfer move} construction which ``transfers'' an intersection between $f$ and the interior of one Whitney disk on $f$ onto another Whitney disk, at the cost of creating new controlled intersections between Whitney disks and $f$.
 The origin of this construction appears to go back to \cite{Ya}, and it was generalized and used extensively in the development of an obstruction theory for Whitney towers in \cite{CST1,ST1,ST2}.
-Here we focus on the setting for the transfer move in section~\ref{subsec:step-5-reduce-primary} of the current paper (Step~5 of the proof of Proposition~\ref{prop:I-squared}).
+Here we focus on the setting for the transfer move in Section~\ref{sec:step-5-reduce-primary} of the current paper.